 Newbies to information technology will have the option to do some job-hopping to gain experience working in multiple industries.
 Or you may choose to settle with a company for the long term, getting promoted and climbing the corporate ladder as your paycheck looks better and better.
 You may want to consider the good pay that is offered in some subsets of IT management:

 - IT field manager salary – $44K-$85K per year overseeing IT installations for multiple geographical locations

 - IT office manager salary – $29K-$63K per year managing IT office workers in their daily duties

 Combine your desire to install and manage large-scale computer systems with your business-savvy attitude towards managing people, budgets, and assets in a very well paying career within the field of IT Management.
 Expect most days to be business as usual, but there will also be plenty of excitement when called upon to troubleshoot a down network or roll-out a new corporate-wide software platform.

-To transform your life with tech and begin a new you, all you have to do is reach out and contact us at Woz U. If you are a company trying to overcome a tech talent shortage, Woz U provides best-in-class technology training and curriculum for students, institutions and corporations.
+To transform your life with tech and begin a new you, all you have to do is reach out and contact us at Woz U. If you are a company trying to overcome a tech talent shortage, Woz U powered programs provide best-in-class technology training and curriculum.
 With Woz U enterprise, you can advance your tech workforce and close the technology skills gap within high-demand occupations such as Software Development, Data Science, Cyber Security and more.

 - 11-3021 Computer and Information Systems Managers – https://www.bls.gov/oes/2017/may/oes113021.htm